josefigueredo/bootiful-kotlin-todo-list/README.md

 in order to load this configuration I use it on the main app file and add this routes as initializer like in the figure
 ![](https://github.com/mrFlick72/bootiful-kotlin-todo-list/blob/master/images/routes_config.png)

+## Testing
-On the Test is important to add the same initializer on the test context because the routes of functional endpoints are not loaded on the test context even in Java classic bean definition, and for this reason is not possible to use the @WebFluxTest annotation.
+On the Test is important to add the same initializer of the main application context on the test context because the routes of functional endpoints are not loaded on the test context even in Java classic bean definition, and for this reason is not possible to use the @WebFluxTest annotation.
 I solved this problem using a TestContextInitializer kotlin class in wich I provide the required initializer to the test context the code is very simple :